-A considerable difference in the GDP per capita figures still exists among the Danube countries that shows a significant disparity in wealth in the DRB.
-This fact is also reflected in terms of the heterogeneity in levels of investments which were possible in the past on basic water services like water supply and wastewater treatment, leading to different levels of infrastructure development (e.g. regarding the levels of UWWT).
-Apart from the lack of available funds, shortcomings in capacities to absorb existing funds remain as well as an important issue.
+A considerable difference in the GDP per capita figures exists between the Danube basin countries that shows a significant disparity in wealth.
+This fact is also reflected in terms of the heterogeneity in levels of investments which were possible in the past on basic water services like water supply and wastewater treatment, leading to different levels of infrastructure development.